anniech1/regular-expression/rejex-gist.md

 ```
 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/.
 ```
-I will be explaining what the both literal and meta characters in this regex represent and what their usages are when a user is searching for HEX codes.
+I will be explaining what the literal and meta characters in this regex represent and what their usages are when a user is looking for HEX values.

 ## Table of Contents